I am a

 Excellent facilities include 16mm and high-definition video; studio facilities providing multi-camera and sound stage capacity; motion capture; significant post-production labs and edit rooms; and state-of-the-art sound recording studios.

-Griffith Film School graduate
+Griffith Film School at SXSW

 Enter the film and screen world with the competence and flair to practise your craft anywhere you choose